Epsylene/trout/README.md

 ## Sintax

-The language is a simple dynamically-typed language with the following sintax:
+The language is a simple dynamically-typed language with the following syntax:

 - Literals: integers `123`, floats `123.45`, strings `"hello"`, booleans `true`, `false`, void value `nil`
 - Arithmetic operators: `+`, `-`, `*`, `/`